microsoft/moaw/workshops/fabric-e2e-rag/workshop.md

 Create a new notebook in the Lakehouse and save it as `rag_application`.
 We'll use this notebook to build the RAG application.

-Next we'll need to provide the keys for Azure AI Services to access the services.
+Next we'll need to provide the credentials for access to Azure AI Search.
 You can copy the values from the previous notebook or from Azure Portal.

 ```python
 # Azure AI Search